 - The scale is evaluated for conformance to the specifications and tolerances found in NIST Handbook 44

-- A completed placed in service report is filed with the Oregon Department of Agriculture (ODA) Weights and Measures Program
+- A completed placed in service report is filed with the ODA Weights and Measures Program

 You may begin using the scale once the placed in service report is complete.
 Next, an ODA investigator will receive notice of the new scale and will schedule an inspection to verify that it meets all requirements of a legal for trade scale.
 The investigator will provide instructions for licensing the scale.
 Continued use of the scale is contingent on maintaining a current license with ODA.